 Patrick (Pat) Abboud is a Walkley nominated journalist, TV presenter, radio broadcaster, podcaster and award-winning documentary maker.
 Pat is currently reporting and presenting for The Project on Network 10, and has most recently created a gripping true crime Audible Original Podcast.
 Written, produced and presented by Pat, ‘The Greatest Menace’ journeys behind the bars of Australia’s “gay prison”, exposing the shocking NSW government operation to find a “treatment” to eradicate “the greatest menace to society”; homosexuality.

-Pat was honoured to be asked to recently host ‘Conversations’, Australia’s most downloaded radio and podcast program for ABC.
+In 2020, Pat was honoured to be asked to host ‘Conversations’, Australia’s most downloaded radio and podcast program for ABC.
 He is also co-hosting and reporting with an exceptional team of reporters for a new weekly documentary program with ABC Audio Studios, Days like These.

 Pat was awarded the inaugural Jesse Cox Audio fellowship and is developing innovative sonic work throughout 2020 with his prize.
 Pat was also awarded a 2020 Walkley Foundation grant for freelance journalism on regional Australia.